A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

 \subsubsection{Production}

-The isotope $^{10}$Be is produced as a result of spallation of atmospheric nitrogen and oxygen (carbon is less abundant by far in the atmosphere and makes a negligible contribution) by the nucleonic component of the cosmic-ray--induced atmospheric cascade (Section~\ref{S:cas}).
+The isotope \super{10}Be is produced as a result of spallation of atmospheric nitrogen and oxygen (carbon is less abundant by far in the atmosphere and makes a negligible contribution) by the nucleonic component of the cosmic-ray--induced atmospheric cascade (Section~\ref{S:cas}).

+A small contribution may also exist from photo-nuclear reactions \citep{bezuglov12}.
 The cross section (a few mb) of the spallation reactions is almost independent of the energy of impacting particles and has a threshold of about 15~MeV.
-Thus, the production of $^{10}$Be is defined solely by the multiplicity of the nucleonic component, which increases with the energy of primary cosmic rays (see Figure~\ref{Fig:yield}).
+Thus, the production of \super{10}Be is defined mostly by the multiplicity of the nucleonic component, which increases with the energy of primary cosmic rays (see Figure~\ref{Fig:yield}).
 Maximum production occurs at an altitude of 10\,--\,15 km due to a balance between the total energy of the cascade (which increases with altitude) and the number of secondaries (decreasing with altitude).
-Most of the global $^{10}$Be is produced in the stratosphere (55\,--\,70\%) and the rest in the troposphere \citep{lal67, masarik99, usoskin_7Be_08}.
+Most of the global \super{10}Be is produced in the stratosphere (55\,--\,70\%) and the rest in the troposphere \citep{lal67, masarik99, masarik09, usoskin_7Be_08, kovaltsov10}.